-The cost of a trip to Machu Picchu depends in large part on your style of travel.
+Many are the routes that take you to Machu Picchu, but none is like the Inca Trail, the most famous pedestrian path in the Americas.
+After flying from the capital of Perú, Lima, you will arrive in Cusco to walk for four days along a path through forests and dense fog, millenary stone steps and discovering the ruins of ancient fortifications and Inca cities, and all the time enjoying majestic views.
+The cost of a Machu Picchu Vacation Packages depends in large part on your style of travel.
 For most travelers this trip is difficult to do cheaply and as you have read the way you choose how to get to Machu Picchu greatly influences the cost of this trip.

 I'll start with the tips to save money on your trip talking about how to get to Machu Picchu cheaper, why? only transportation represents 52% of the total expense of the trip.
 This is a lot of money.

 Unfortunately, the options about how to get to Machu Picchu are somewhat limited and are reduced to 3:

 If you decide to try to go to Machu Picchu by train you should know that today there are only two companies that make these routes: Peru Rail and Inca Rail